 We will be working in partnership with other organisations on a number of other initiatives throughout 2020 and 2021 including collecting together photographic evidence of receding glaciers and changing landscapes.

 It is our hope that by raising the issue and by leading the way, we will inspire others to want to make changes.
 Ten years from now the world will look a very different place and ‘we’ will likely have very different priorities.
-The BMC is very much at the start of this journey but we hope it will gain momentum throughout the year and more and more of us will be thinking about our own personal choices that might be affecting climate change.
+The BMC is very much at the start of this journey but we hope it will gain momentum throughout the year and more and more of us will be thinking about our own personal choices that might be contributing to the climate crisis.